 Autonomous maintenance (AM) is a key component of TPM because it allows operators to discover and resolve equipment issues before they become major problems that require significant downtime to repair.
 Companies that use AM can reduce the frequency and severity of equipment breakdowns, resulting in higher production efficiency, lower maintenance costs, and improved overall equipment performance.

 In the context of TPM, AM fits into the overall framework by being one of the eight pillars of the TPM approach.
 The pillars include autonomous maintenance, focused improvement, planned maintenance, quality maintenance, early equipment management, training and education, safety, health, and environment.
-The TPM pillars are focused on improving the overall effectiveness of the maintenance function by addressing issues such as equipment design, maintenance planning and scheduling, and training and development for maintenance personnel.

 Companies can ensure that operators have the skills and knowledge needed to take ownership of routine maintenance of their equipment by including AM in the TPM approach, while also providing guidance and assistance to help them succeed in this role.
 Eventually, the purpose of AM is to foster a culture of continuous improvement in which operators actively participate in the maintenance and development of equipment rather than merely responding to problems as they arise.